sdv-dev/GitMetrics/README.md

 - `-p / --projects PROJECT [PROJECT [PROJECT...]]`: Names of the projects to pull.
 These will be used to search for repository lists inside the config file.
 If not given, defaults to all the projects found in the config file.
+- `-r / --repositories REPOSITORY [REPOSITORY [REPOSITORY...]]`: Optional, list of repositories to extract for the indicated project.
+If this is given, one and only one `project` must be passed, which will be used as the name for the output spreasheet.
+- `-m / --add-metrics`: If indicated, add a `Metrics` tab with the project metrics to the spreadsheet.
+- `-n / --not-incremental`: If indicated, collect data from scratch instead of doing it incrementally over the existing data.
 - `-t / --token`: Github token to use.
 If not given, it will be requested in a prompt.
 - `-l / --logfile LOGFILE`: Write logs to the indicated logfile.
 - `-v / --verbose`: Be more verbose.